-The mid-tribulation view looks at 2 Thessalonians 2:1-4 which says the rapture will not occur until after the Antichrist is revealed.
+The mid-trib view looks to 2 Thessalonians 2:1-4 which says the rapture will not occur until after the Antichrist is revealed.
 This event, which Jesus calls the abomination of desolation (Matthew 24:15), occurs around mid-point of Daniel’s 70th week (Daniel 9:27).
-The mid-tribulation view generally says that Christians will miss the most intense part of the Great Tribulation.
+The mid-tribulation view generally says that the Wrath of God will begin about ½ way through the 7 year period, and that Christians will miss the most intense part of the Great Tribulation.

-The mid-tribulation, pre-wrath, and post-tribulation views all say that Jesus specifically mentioned the cosmic events of the sixth seal in Matthew 24:29-31, and said they would occur immediately after the tribulation, and just before the rapture.
-Therefore, these views hold that the rapture must occur sometime after opening the sixth seal.
+The mid-tribulation, the pre-wrath, and the post-tribulation views all say that Jesus specifically mentioned the cosmic events of the sixth seal, and said they would occur immediately after the tribulation, and just before the rapture (Matthew 24:29-31).
+These views, therefore, hold that the rapture cannot occur until sometime after the events of the sixth seal, regardless of the exact timing.
 (See also- Joel 2:30-31; Haggai 2:6; Isaiah 13:9-13; Mark 13:24-25; Luke 21:25-28; Acts 2:17-20)

-The pre-wrath view is often confused with mid-tribulation because it also places the rapture after the sixth seal.
-They differ, however, in that the mid-tribulation view places this event around mid-point of Daniel’s 70th week, but the pre-wrath view places the sixth seal near the end of the 70th week.
-The pre-wrath view is also often confused with the post-tribulation view because both views place the rapture after the tribulation period.
-They differ, however, in relation to the Wrath of God.
-The pre-wrath view is often (incorrectly) called the “3/4 view” because it occurs between mid-point and the end of the 7 year period.
-The pre-wrath view generally says that Christians will go through the entirety of the Great Tribulation period, but be raptured before the Wrath of God is poured out on unbelievers.
+The pre-wrath view is often confused with the mid-tribulation view because it also places the rapture after the sixth seal and this view also divides the 70th week of Daniel into two sections- the Great Tribulation and the Wrath of God.
+They differ, however, in that the mid-tribulation view places the rapture around mid-point of Daniel’s 70th week, but the pre-wrath view places the rapture near the end of the 70th week.
+Also, the pre-wrath view generally says that Christians will go through the entirety of the Great Tribulation period, but be raptured before the Wrath of God is poured out on unbelievers.